sihao-vt/NATtranslation/README.md

 Essentially, this is a matching problem with two tweaks
 1. matching an (IP address:port number) pair
-2. dealing with asterisk(*)
+2. dealing with asterisk(\*)
 Therefore, the first thing comes to my mind is using an unordered_map.
-Next, I parse input (flow) pair, converting IP addressor port number to *, to find corresponding entry in translation table.
+Next, I parse input (flow) pair, converting IP addressor or port number to \*, to find corresponding entry in translation table.

 space complexity: O(n)
 time complexity: O(n) (However, we need to check (IP address:port numer) pair at most three times)